Tyrone Taylor Player Props: Brewers vs. Astros

-After going 1-for-3 with a double and an RBI in his most recent game, Tyrone Taylor and the Milwaukee Brewers take on the Houston Astros (who will hand the ball to J.P.
-France) at 7:40 PM ET on Tuesday.
+Tyrone Taylor -- 1-for-3 with a double and an RBI in his last game -- will be in action for the Milwaukee Brewers against the Houston Astros, with Brandon Bielak on the hill, on May 24 at 1:10 PM ET.

-In his last appearance, he went 1-for-3 with a double and an RBI against the Astros.
+In his previous game, he went 1-for-3 with a double and an RBI against the Astros.

 Tyrone Taylor Game Info & Props vs. the Astros